The Ultimate List of Jobs For Artists

 2. Fine Artist

-The most common idea that comes to mind when you think, artist.
-Fine artists create original artworks in their preferred medium and subject.
+Fine artists create quality original artworks in their preferred medium and subject.
 As a fine artist you might take on commissions or sell your work directly to collectors via a gallery or your website.
+Fine artists are masters of their craft, often building a reputation in a particular subject or style.

 3. Pet Portrait Artist

-Pet portrait artists are commissioned by clients to create original artworks of their pets.
-Like me!
-Click the image to check out my website and what I do as an artist.
+Pet portrait artists are commissioned by clients to create original artwork of their pets.

 Curators are responsible for assembling, cataloguing and displaying art collections for private collectors, galleries and museums.